 Professor Matthew Groves and Associate Professor Greg Weeks

-Professor Matthew Groves is Professor of Public Law at the Law School of La Trobe University.
+Professor Matthew Groves is Professor of Law at Deakin University and a fellow of the Australian Academy of Law.
 He teaches and researches public law, particularly administrative law.
-Prior to joining the La Trobe Law School, he was a professor in the Law Faculty of Monash University.
+Prior to joining Deakin University, he was a professor in the La Trobe Law School.
 Matthew has written and edited many books on administrative law and is a former member of the Administrative Review Council.
 Matthew is one of the key co-authors of the leading text, Judicial Review of Administrative Action and Government Liability (6th ed, Thomson Reuters, 2017).

-Associate Professor Greg Weeks is a Senior Lecturer in the College of Law at the Australian National University, where he teaches Administrative Law and related courses.
-He was previously a member of the Faculty of Law at the University of New South Wales.
-Greg’s research interests are primarily related to judicial review and state liability and he has published a number of articles and book chapters in these fields.
-Greg has also served as the General Editor of the Australian Administrative Law Bulletin.
+Associate Professor Greg Weeks is an Associate Professor and Deputy Head of School in the ANU College of Law at the Australian National University.
+He teaches the compulsory Administrative Law and Torts subjects in addition to the Advanced Administrative Law elective.
+Greg’s research interests are primarily related to judicial review, state liability and remedies against public authorities.
+He has published widely in these fields.
 Greg is one of the co-authors of Judicial Review of Administrative Action and Government Liability, Australia’s leading administrative law text (6th ed, Thomson Reuters, 2017).

 Current Issues – Justin Davidson, Senior Executive Lawyer, Australian Government Solicitor, Katie Miller, Executive Director, Legal Practice, Victorian Legal Aid and Dr Stephen Tully, Sixth Floor, St James Hall Chambers, Sydney

 Casenotes – Nathalie Ng, LLB (Hons) The University of Nottingham, UK; Australian Legal Practitioner